DigiArt-project/Semantics-extraction/Visual_search_ios/core/README.md

 # Similarity Search, SVM training and testing

 In this readme, we will see how to perform classification using **similarity search** and **svm**.
-We will use two database :
+We will use two database for examples :

 * **Structure sensor dataset** : A dataset which has been created manually from the structure sensor device
 * **RGBD Dataset** : an object RGBD dataset from this [institute](https://rgbd-dataset.cs.washington.edu/).